World Wonder Ring Stardom: 2019–present

 Stardom also introduced a new collaboration with Fire Pro Wrestling World, a video game developed by Spike Chunsoft.
 This would be Stardom's first involvement with a video game and was released on August 22, 2019.
 Kagetsu, Hazuki, Andras Miyagi, Utami Hayashishita, Momo Watanabe, Mayu Iwatani, Arisa Hoshiki, Starlight Kid, Jungle Kyona, and Hana Kimura would be the Stardom wrestlers that were created for the release and all appeared in the ring during the announcement.

 On October 17, a press conference was held in which the purchase of Stardom by entertainment company, Bushiroad, was announced.
 Bushiroad is also the owner of New Japan Pro-Wrestling, making Stardom their sister promotion.
-Stardom president Rossy Ogawa would remain as Stardom's head producer.
+Rossy Ogawa would remain as Stardom's executive producer.
+Katsuhiko Harada was appointed as president, Harada was the former president of New Japan Pro-Wrestling from 2016 until 2018.

 At New Japan Pro-Wrestling's Wrestle Kingdom 14 on January 4, 2020, Mayu Iwatani and Arisa Hoshiki faced Hana Kimura and Giulia in a tag team dark match, marking the first women's match to take place at a Wrestle Kingdom event.

 On March 5, the second Fire Pro Wrestling World collaboration was released, with Giulia, Death Yama-san, Konami, Saya Iida, Tam Nakano, Saki Kashima, Bea Priestley, AZM, Natsuko Tora, Sumire Natsu, and Saya Kamitani added to the game.